CF1, CF2: The Common

 files it uses (typically CF2).

-for common types (passive column arrays, curved line-arrays)
+common types (passive column arrays, curved line-arrays)

 installation includes examples of passive arrays,